Year 2000

 The nurses are coordinated from the CF Unit in Seattle by a leading US clinical expert, Dr Bonnie Ramsey who is the CF Foundation have made responsible for the network.
 The purpose of the network is to bring findings in the laboratory rapidly to the clinic if the driver of the treatment looks promising.
 It can be tested rapidly and safely in phase 1 and 11 trials by networks which are already geared up and experienced in CF trials.
 The system is already working in the USA.
 I have a feeling that today I was observing an embryo network group going up a steep learning curve.

-Addendum: Alan Smyth and his colleagues completed and published the trial which proved to be very valuable in changing many patients to once from thrice daily IV tobramycin.
-Alan became an expert on trials and was awarded a chair in Paediatrics in Nottingham University.
+Addendum: Alan Smyth and his colleagues completed and published their trial which proved to be very valuable in changing many patients to once from thrice daily IV tobramycin.
+Alan became an expert on trials and eventually was awarded a chair in Paediatrics in Nottingham University.

 Kings College Hospital, London